Kar1stan/Postman-API-Testing-Collection/README.md

 ## 🚀 Run the project:

 Step by step -

-1.Import collection APITesting.postman_collection.json to Postman
+1. Import collection APITesting.postman_collection.json to Postman

-2.Import environment files *.postman_environment.json to Postman
+2. Import environment files *.postman_environment.json to Postman

-3.Run the collection with the appropriate environment in Postman
+3. Run the collection with the appropriate environment in Postman

 ## Credits